kailash-manasarovar/statement/docs/next-batch.md

 # Next Batch

-- It's prudent to add all this to the book.
-- Next batch after first print of the ebook next week.
+- Notes on next batch of updates.

 ## TODO: list

-1. Naama Levy at Citadines.
+1. Naama Levy at Citadines - added.
+Worth keeping at the top.
 1. Christine Betterton Jones's friend who works at the British foreign office comes on a walk with us in June 2022.
 She's has her baby with her on her back.
 She wants to know all about my Indian trips, where I go, who I see, etc etc. She seems like a spy to me...
 I ask her if she knows Rich Freed as he also works at the FO, and had been stationed in Pakistan at one stage as second to the ambassador or something huge like that.
 She said no. It seemed unlikely to me she wouldn't know him.
 1. After I write and publish my book, The Liar, Rich Freed's dad follows me on an early Twitter account I set up to promote it.
 The dad, or Rich's brother maybe, one of them, is playing polo in his profile pic.
 I never met his dad.
 I told Rich about this because it was bit weird tbf.
 He said nothing.
 1. Fiona's murdered ACIM student - July 2022 Glastonbury Wearyall Hill.
 Fiona played us her singing live in Glastonbury Town Hall in the 90s I think, and called her "my love".
 She didn't seem sad when she told us she'd been murdered.
 I guess she got over it, or perhaps she's angry, unclear.
 She then plays, inordinately gushing as she does so, New York (the r&b one, female singer, is it Beyonce, I've no idea... never grabbed me much).
 I find all this a bit strange, notable, exaggerated, offkey, rememberable.